Author: Joni Scott

 Sisters as Rivals

-Recently, I have posted about the Romanov sisters.
-This proved to be a very popular post so I thought to expand on the subject of sisters.
+Sisters as rivals explores the relationship of sisters.
+Recently, I have posted about the Romanov grand duchesses.
+This proved to be a very popular post, so I thought to expand on the subject of sisters.
 The Romanov sisters were also royalty and suffered a terrible fate because of their status.
 Read about these beautiful young grand duchesses in my recent posts on the Russian royal family and these tragic sisters.
 They seemed to get along well but Anastasia the youngest may have been a bit of a brat.
 She was the naughtiest of the mostly very well behaved and family orientated sisters.

-The arts abounds with famous sisters.
+The arts abounds with famous sisters as rivals.
 The Bronte sisters, Anne, Charlotte and Emily shared a love of writing. maybe they shared a sense of rivalry as to who could write the best story?
-I know it was Agatha Christie’s big sister madge who challenged Agatha to write a crime novel.
+I know it was Agatha Christie’s big sister Madge who challenged Agatha to write a crime novel.
 She did well, didn’t she.
 Writing over 80 novels and stories as well as plays, Agatha Christie became the most read and published novelist of all time.

 In the case of movie star sisters, Joan Fontaine and Olivia de Havilland, the enmity was fierce.
 They competed at star level and never softened their fierce jealousy of each other.